Biden's brother tells impeachment probe he kept family and business separate | Politics

 House Republicans allege that the president and his family, including James, improperly profited from policy decisions Biden participated in as vice president in President Barack Obama's administration in 2009-2017.
 Multiple witnesses have said in their interviews with lawmakers that Biden was not involved with his family's business activities.
 The White House has denied wrongdoing and dismissed the inquiry as a partisan attack.

-James Biden told investigators that Joe Biden lent him money on several occasions after he left the vice presidency and before he returned to the White House in 2021.
-He said he paid his brother back promptly, though he did not fully repay others who lent him money.
+James Biden told investigators that Joe Biden lent him money in 2017 and 2018 - while out of office - and that he repaid those loans of $40,000 and $200,000 within two months, the source said.
+The loans were meant to allow James Biden to pay outstanding bills, the source said.
 Hunter, who has worked as an artist, lawyer and investor, faces criminal tax and firearms charges.
 In court filings on Tuesday, he argued that those cases had been "infected" by the false claims of the former FBI informant, Alexander Smirnov.

 Former President Donald Trump, the leading Republican contender to challenge Biden in the November election, has cheered on the investigation.
 Trump was impeached twice by the House, though he was acquitted by the Senate both times.
 Hard-right Republicans have clamored for the impeachment of Biden and several of his cabinet officials since shortly after his election.